 The Registration Authority shall maintain a register of Cultural Specifications and their numeric and token identifiers.
 The contents of this register shall be available to ISO/IEC JTC 1 members and to the general public, both in printed and electronic form (for example, text files, postscript and/or fax format).

 The ISO and IEC councils shall designate a Registration Authority for this International Standard.
-The initial registration Authority is designated to be:
+Data for the designated Registration Authority is available at: